 Paddling the Lower Wisconsin River

-Next to the St Croix River, the 92 mile stretch of the Wisconsin River from Sauk Prairie to the Mississippi River confluence may be the most popular paddling river in Wisconsin.
-Canoers and kayakers will find a wonderful flatwater, 'big river' experience.
-There are no rapids, and with no dams this is one of the longest free-flowing stretches of river in the Midwest.
+The 92 miles of the Lower Wisconsin State Riverway, from Sauk Prairie to the Mississippi River confluence, is one of the most popular flatwater paddling rivers in Wisconsin, next to the St Croix and Namekagon Rivers.
+On the LWSR, canoers and kayakers will find a wonderful, flatwater paddling experience; with no dams and no rapids, this is one of the longest free-flowing, navigable stretches of river in the upper Midwest.

-This entire reach flows through the 'Driftless Region', meaning the surrounding area was untouched by glaciers during the Ice Age.
-Tall bluffs and steep hills rise beneath canopies of dense forests, often overlooking the river providing gorgeous scenery as you glide along.
-However, the landscape surrounding the river varies greatly.
-Besides the many tall bluffs, paddlers will float by dry sand barrens, high sandy banks, open prairie, oak savannah, dense thickets, lush hardwood forests, bottomland forests, numerous sloughs, and open marsh.
+This entire reach flows through the 'Driftless Region', where the surrounding area was untouched by glaciers during the Ice Ages.
+Tall bluffs and steep hills with canopies of dense forests often overlook the riverway providing gorgeous scenery.
+However, the vegetation immediately surrounding the river can vary greatly; paddlers will float by dry sand barrens, high sandy banks, open prairie, oak savannah, hardwood forests, bottomland forests with dense underbrush, numerous sloughs, and occasional areas of open marsh.

-The entire 92 mile stretch is flatwater and is suitable for paddlers of all skill levels.
+The entire 92 mile stretch is flatwater, suitable for paddlers of all skill levels.

-Please read the section below titled 'River Hazards' before you paddle the riverway!
+Please read the section titled 'River Hazards' at the bottom of this page before you paddle the riverway!

 Lower Wisconsin State Riverway Board